dkulp2/GWAS/site/README.md

 markdown systems are very similar, but kramdown has its own [quick reference manaual](http://kramdown.gettalong.org/quickref.html).

-The only note of interest is that this site uses the [bootstrap](http://getbootstrap.com) style sheets, which means that there are certain classes that can be assigned to HTML elements for consistent look, for example the class `.page-header` might be applied to the top section of a page and a thin horizontal line is drawn below it.
+This site uses the [bootstrap](http://getbootstrap.com) style sheets, which means that there are certain classes that can be assigned to HTML elements for consistent look, for example the class `.page-header` might be applied to the top section of a page and a thin horizontal line is drawn below it.
 You can add class attributes in kramdown with {:.page-header} on the line immediately below the element.

+The setup has become rather complex over time.
+Part of the issue is that different parts of the website are generated through different processes.
+For example, the tutorial ("tut/" folder) was generated in the sibling folder (../R, see Makefile there).
+The statsTeachR class modules contain similar code and instructions ("str/" folder), but were generated from knitr files that are not part of this repo (see "Random Notes", below).
+The first edition of Applied Statistical Genetics in R ("book.e1/") came from a different website and were manually edited to incorporate into this website.

+"str", "tut" and "book.e1" folders each have custom sidebars that are displayed conditionally by including "partials", which are the files beginning with underscores.

+"tut" displays a sidebar that is the same as its menu, i.e.
+_tut_sidebar.haml includes _tut_menu.erb.

+"str" displays a sidebar of the individual labs for a selected module.
+The _str_modN.haml files contain the different labs and _str_sidebar.haml includes the corresponding _str_mod?.haml depending on which module. _str_menu.haml includes all of the _str_mod?.haml files, too.

+"book.e1" displays a sidebar that is unique to the first edition and so exists only in _booke1_sidebar.haml.

+All this is controlled in the master "layouts/layout.haml", which has become quite complicated to edit, itself, due to the cascading menus and factored menus just described.

 # Build information